phudv96/Intern-Projects/MERNApp/README.md

 - **Bookmark Books**: Both admin and guest accounts can bookmark books.
 Bookmarked books are unique to each account.
 - **Search Books**: Users can search for books by title, author, or tags.
 - **View Books Individually**: User can click on the book to view more information.
+- **Leave Review**: User can leave review on books, and then they can sort by highest review to lowest.
 - **Leave Comment**: User can leave comments on books.
 Guests can control and delete their own comments, while admin can delete any comments.
 - **Login Using Google Account**: User can sign up and login using google account, will be defaulted to guest account.
 - **Role-based Access Control**: The app has two user roles: admin and guest.